tchitchek-lab/CytoCompare/README.md

 ```

 ## <a name="cluster_importation"></a> 3.4.
-Importation of cell cluster profiles from text files
+Importation of cell clusters from text files
-The `import.CLUSTER()` function imports one or several cell cluster profiles from a tab separated file into a `CLUSTER` object (see section 10.3. for more details).
+The `import.CLUSTER()` function imports one or several cell clusters from a tab separated file into a `CLUSTER` object.
 In this case, the marker expressions of each cluster are assumed to be normally distributed.
-Therefore, the tab separated file must contain for each cell cluster profile the means and the standard deviations of the expression markers and must be formatted as the following:
+Therefore, the tab separated file must contain for each cell cluster the means and the standard deviations of the expression markers and must be formatted as the following:

-* each row must represent a cell cluster profile
+* each row must represent a cell cluster
 * each column must represent a marker
 * each cell in the table must contain the marker expression means and the standard deviations for a given cell cluster separated by a semicolon